nandovejer/illo-loader/README.md

 # Illo Loader

 `illo-loader` is a custom web component that displays an animated loading indicator.
-This component is highly customizable and easy to use in any web project.
+This web-component is very simple to set up and easy to use in any web project.

 ## Features